vhl/html-style-guide/README.md

 #### Buttons vs.Links vs. Anchors
 ##### The semantic question of link vs button:
  * A button invokes an action: Save, Cancel, Exterminate.
   * Activated with the `Space` or `Enter` key.
-Screen reader users may assume this is a form submission and be slightly more trepidacious about activiating it than a link.
+Screen reader users may assume this is a form submission and be slightly more trepidacious about activating it than a link.
   * Identified in screen readers as a button, and included in the list of form controls.
  * A link takes you somewhere (navigates).
   * Activated with the `Enter` key.